|Nutrition Facts (per serving)|

 |% Daily Value*|

 |Total Fat 16g||20%|

 |Saturated Fat 5g||25%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These delicious pizza pocket snacks are easy to make with a can of refrigerated biscuits and some pizza ingredients.
-I used pepperoni and sliced ripe olives, and there are many more choices.
-I've included directions for a homemade pizza sauce and several filling suggestions below the recipe.
+This recipe uses pepperoni and sliced ripe olives, but there are many more choices.
+See directions for homemade pizza sauce and several filling suggestions below the recipe.

 Homemade pizza dough may be used instead of biscuits.

-- 1/2 cup olives (sliced: or finely chopped bell pepper, or finely chopped onion)
+1/2 cup sliced olives, or finely chopped bell pepper or onion

 Homemade Pizza Sauce

-- Cool the sauce and store in a covered container in the refrigerator for up to 3 days.
+Cool the sauce and store in a covered container in the refrigerator for up to three days.